jackatopolis/VBA-challenge/README.md

 ### By: Jack Cohen

 # PURPOSE
 The purpose of this VBA script is to loop through stock data to extract, analyze, and document meaningful data for each stock in each year of data provided.
+The script outputs condensed stock information for that year and highlights the stocks that had the greatest percent increase, greatest percent decrease, and greatest total volume.

 # ASSUMPTIONS
 The module was created to analyze stock data with the following assumptions: